Wobblyyyy/docs/pathfinder2/documentation.md

 ##### Using the `Odometry` interface
 There's not really all that much you can do with it.

+###### Why should offsets be managed with odometry?
+If offsets are managed exclusively by odometry, it's significantly less likely you'll encounter a hard-to-find bug.
+Because Pathfinder is designed to be a suite of movement-related tools, you can handle all of your odometry offsetting needs with built-in Pathfinder utilities.

 ###### Modify the robot's position
 Refer to the following methods to modify the robot's position.
 It's suggested that you only modify the robot's position with the `Odometry` interface's methods, so you can eliminate as many potential sources of issues as possible.
 ```java
 public interface Odometry {
     // ...